jazu1412/PYCARET_LOWCODE_ML/Anomaly Detection/README.md

 ## Dataset

-The dataset used in this notebook is [[DATASET_NAME](https://www.kaggle.com/datasets/what0919/intrusion-detection/data?select=test_data.csv)] from [Kaggle].
+The dataset used in this notebook is [[Intrusion detection dataset](https://www.kaggle.com/datasets/what0919/intrusion-detection/data?select=test_data.csv)] from [Kaggle].
 It was chosen to demonstrate anomaly detection

 ## Video Tutorial